That's what keeps us all going, the adorable babies, the future, the NEXT

 differ, so do puppies!

 - Only one puppy is sold into one home at a time.
 We do not sell two pups at the same time to the same household.
 We strongly feel that each puppy should have the complete individual attention from their new owners for at least a year.
 That will give you enough time to really know what kind of personality your new pup will have as an adult.
-Once you know this, you will be better able to help the breeder choose the best match as a companion dog for your Trifecta pup if that is your desire.
-Pembroke Corgis usually do very well in pairs.
+Once you know this, you will be better able to help the breeder choose the best match as a companion dog for your Trifecta pup, if that is your desire.
+Pembroke Corgis usually do very well in pairs or with another dog of just about any breed or mix of breeds.
 Introducing littermates into a household at the same time often causes the pups to bond to each other and less to family members, which should not be the goal in dog ownership.

-- Pet puppies are required to be spayed or neutered AFTER one year of age - or beyond that time if the owner wishes.
+- Pet puppies are required to be spayed or neutered only AFTER at least one year of age - and we prefer beyond that time if the owner agrees.

-- Pet puppies cost $2000 - $3000.
-All pups are appropriately vaccinated for their age, have had their eyes checked by a veterinary ophthalmologist, are crate trained, table trained, taught to lay quietly on a table for grooming, lead broken, started training in basic obedience commands and well started on house training before going to their new homes.
+- Pet puppies cost $2000 - $3000 (plus 7% SC sales tax).
+All pups are appropriately vaccinated for their age, have been health checked by a liscensed veterinarian, are crate trained, table trained, taught to lay quietly on a table for grooming, lead broken, started training in basic obedience commands and well started on house training before going to their new homes.

 - Puppies are first evaluated at eight weeks of age.
 No Trifecta/Jimanie puppy is released